 Green Mountain National Forest/Green Mountain Club (Vermont).

-The Green Mountain Club (GMC) maintains the A.T. from the Vermont/Massachusetts state line to Vt.
-12. Fees are collected at some high-use campsites in this area to help defray field-program costs and support shelter and Trail maintenance along the A.T. in Vermont.
+The Green Mountain Club (GMC) maintains the A.T. throughout the state of Vermont.
+Fees are collected at some high-use campsites in this area to help defray field-program costs and support shelter and Trail maintenance along the A.T. in Vermont.
 A GMC caretaker may be present at other sites, but a fee is not charged.
 No permits or reservations are required.

 No, with a few exceptions.
 The Appalachian Trail is designed, built, and maintained by hikers for foot travel.
 Motor vehicles are illegal on all off-road sections of the Appalachian Trail.
 Bicycles and mountain bikes are not permitted except where the A.T. is co-aligned with the C&O Canal towpath in Maryland and the Virginia Creeper Trail in Virginia.
 Pack animals, including horses, mules, donkeys, goats, and llamas, are not allowed on the A.T. (whether they are packing anything or not), except that horses are permitted along the C&O Canal towpath in Maryland and in the Great Smoky Mountains National Park (where, by law, about 50 percent of the A.T. in the park is open for horses as a historical use).

 You can't actually drive along the A.T. (except where the A.T. passes through a few towns for a mile or two, such as Hot Springs, NC, Damascus, Virginia, and Hanover, NH).
 However, the A.T. closely parallels and frequently crosses the 100-mile scenic Skyline Drive in Shenandoah National Park, Virginia.

 Are there any notable places I can visit by car?